marcelaguiar/Collectible/README.md

+Heroku is now dead.
+This project will be revived with fly.io railway.

 # Collectible
 A site for collections!
 Search, filter, sort, and tag collection items.
 Aimed at using machine learning to leverage image recognition for auto-suggestions of collection item details.